Cash Flow Forecast with FREE Template

 Sample Cash Flow Forecasting Projection for 12 months.

 The sample cash flow forecast shows the company started with £10,000 of investment.
-At the year-end, £5030 will be in the bank.
-Therefore if the company hits all its targets within the first year, a small amount will be available in the bank.
+At year-end, £ 5,030 will be in the bank.
+Therefore, if the company hits all its targets within the first year, a small amount will be available in the bank.

 It is worth spending time each month looking at the forecast and comparing it to the actual cash.
-You can spot differences and then adjust any future figures that may be necessary.
+You can spot differences and adjust any necessary future figures.

 12-Month Simple Cash Flow Forecast Template UK

-Our cash flow forecasting template is in three sections: total income, then total expenses, and the last section shows net cash flow.
+Our cash flow forecasting template is divided into three sections: total income, total expenses, and net cash flow.

 Income – Expenses = Net cash flow